Rajneesh486Git/SlackUptimeMonitor/README.md

 Simply copy paste the script uptimemonitor.py into your server.
 After you test it add it to cron with your preferred check interval

-Example for checks every minute
+Example for checks every minutes
 ~~~~
 $crontab -e
 * * * * * /home/uptimemonitor/uptimemonitor.py > /root/uptimenotifier.log